dgapitts/vagrant-io/README.md

 Introduction
 ------------

-    I have been working through Bruce Tate's excellent 7 languages in 7 weeks.
+I have been working through Bruce Tate's excellent '7 languages in 7 weeks'.
-    Installing the Io language is a bit of a fiddle: [http://haildata.net/2013/10/installing-io/](http://haildata.net/2013/10/installing-io/)
+Installing the Io language manually is a bit of a fiddle: [http://haildata.net/2013/10/installing-io/](http://haildata.net/2013/10/installing-io/)
 This git repository simplifies the process hopefully... just clone and vagrant up

 Instructions